DevExpress/devextreme-angular-template/README.md

 This command also supports the `--layout` and `--empty` options that are described in the [Getting Started](#getting-started) section.

-For more information, see [DevExtreme CLI README](https://github.com/devexpress/DevExtreme-cli#add-devextreme-to-an-existing-application).
+See [DevExtreme CLI README](https://github.com/devexpress/DevExtreme-cli#add-devextreme-to-an-existing-application) for more information.

 ## <a name="switch-layout"></a>Switch the Layout